Martin Hengel: Early life

+His Institute for Ancient Judaism and Hellenistic Religion attracted scholars from all over the world, including Israel, and the Philip Melanchthon Foundation, which he founded, brought young scholars close to the world of Greek and Roman antiquity.
+He received honorary doctorates from the universities of Uppsala, St Andrews, Cambridge, Durham, Strasbourg, and Dublin.
+He was a corresponding member of the British Academy and the Royal Netherlands Academy of Arts and Sciences.

+Career

-For a short period he was also able to lecture at a theological college, and served as an assistant to Professor Otto Michel in Tübingen, but this ended in 1957 when he was sent to manage a factory in Leicester for several years.
+For a short period he was also able to lecture at a theological college, and served as an assistant to his professor Otto Michel in Tübingen, but this ended in 1957 when he was sent to manage a factory in Leicester for several years.
 He continued to work on his doctoral thesis in his spare time.
-Hengel graduated in 1959 with a PhD.
+Hengel graduated in 1959 with a Ph.D.
 He completed his postgraduate work on his Habilitation thesis, a requirement for academic teaching, at the University of Tübingen in 1967.
-His thesis was concerned with Judaism and Hellenism.
+His thesis was concerned with Second Temple Judaism and Hellenism.
 He was a professor at the University of Erlangen starting in 1968.
-In 1972 Hengel returned to Tübingen to succeed Professor Michel.
+In 1972, Hengel returned to Tübingen to succeed Michel as a professor.

 Recognized as one of the greatest theological scholars of his time, Martin Hengel focused a great amount of his studies upon the New Testament as well as other theological writings of early Christianity.
-Hengel specialized in the early period of Rabbinic Judaism including early Christianity and the origins of Christianity.
+Hengel specialized in the early period of Rabbinic Judaism, including early Christianity and the origins of Christianity.
 Throughout his writings, Hengel openly recognizes the challenges involved in developing a thorough history of early Christianity.
 Due to the fact that the sources available to scholars are often found surviving in fragments, as a result, "the sparseness of the sources vitiates our knowledge of large areas of the ancient world".
 In his article "Raising the Bar: A daring proposal for the future of evangelical New Testament scholarship", Hengel therefore challenges scholars to delve into more extensive biblical research to ensure proper understandings of the texts being established.

-Hengel's Christology strove to share an accurate illumination of who Jesus was and what he did and sought after as well as the notion that ‘Christianity emerged completely from within Judaism’.
+Hengel's Christology strove to share an accurate illumination of who Jesus was and what he did and sought after as well as the notion that "Christianity emerged completely from within Judaism".
 After his experience as a soldier in the Second World War, Hengel said:

-"As for these specific errors that have affected my own country, today one may say that among the most important insights of our field of study since the Second World War belongs the recognition of how deeply rooted earliest Christianity is in Judaism as its native soil.
+As for these specific errors that have affected my own country, today one may say that among the most important insights of our field of study since the Second World War belongs the recognition of how deeply rooted earliest Christianity is in Judaism as its native soil.
 This implies that the study of the pre-Christian Judaism of the Hellenistic period as a whole, that is, from the fourth century BCE on, is to be included in our field of study.
-Here Old and New Testament scholars must work hand in hand".
+Here Old and New Testament scholars must work hand in hand.

-Not only did Hengel desire that scholars "work hand in hand" but also was known for supporting scholars of all backgrounds.